HeyJiqingCode/AzureAIContentSafetyContainer-DifyPlugin/PRIVACY.md

 This privacy policy applies to the Azure AI Content Safety Container plugin (the "Plugin").
 The Plugin is developed by [jiqing](https://github.com/HeyJiqingCode) and is designed to provide text content safety detection services for Dify platform users.

-**Important Note**: This repository includes a `dataset/` folder containing test data for security validation purposes.
-This test data does not represent the author's views and is not processed or transmitted by the Plugin during normal operation.

 ### 2. Data Collection

 The Plugin processes the following data during operation: